aurollan/Drone_STM32F0/09.CONFIGURATION/readme.md

 Most of the time you have more that 1 possibility for each of your communication bus.
 You can make your own choice.
-We will create associated variable in on configuration header file we will use in our project.
+We will create associated variable in on configuration header file we use in our project.